barton-willis/gamma_product_simp/README.md

 ## Implementation

 The function `gamma_simp` matches subexpressions of the input to various gamma function identities.
-The function `gamma_simp` does not explicitly use Maxima's pattern matcher.
+The function `gamma_simp` uses `radsubst` to match the subexpressions, it does _not_ explicitly use Maxima's pattern matcher.

 The function `factorial_simp` converts all factorials to gamma form.
 It then dispatches `gamma_simp` and converts back to factorial form.
 Any gamma functions in the input are protected from participating in the gamma function simplification process.